Planning a Trip | Thiruvananthapuram | India

 By plane

-• 1 Trivandrum International Airport (TRV IATA).
-With direct flights from the Middle East, Singapore, Malaysia, Maldives, and Sri Lanka, as well as seasonal charter flights to Russia, UK and less frequently to other parts of Europe.
-It is linked with most major cities in India (Bangalore, Chennai, Mumbai, Delhi, Hyderabad, Ahemedabad, Kolkata, Goa) by domestic flights.
+• 1 Thiruvananthapuram International Airport (Trivandrum Airport, TRV IATA).
+One of the few privately-owned airports in India.
+It has direct flights from the Middle East, Singapore, Malaysia, Maldives, and Sri Lanka, as well as seasonal charter flights to Russia, the UK and less frequently to other parts of Europe.
+It is linked with most major cities in India (Bangalore, Chennai, Mumbai, Delhi, Hyderabad, Ahmedabad, Kolkata, Goa) by domestic flights.
 Thiruvananthapuram International Airport (Q1466205) on Wikidata Thiruvananthapuram International Airport on Wikipedia

 By train

-• 2 Thiruvananthapuram Central railway station. located at Thampanoor, is a major Indian railway station.
-It is the third largest station in South India.
+• 2 Thiruvananthapuram Central SR .
+One of the largest railway stations in South India.
 Almost all trains on west coast and bound to Kerala start & end their journey here as the station is a terminus.
 It is connected and serviced to all major cities in India.
-The Central station is a heritage site built by Travancore Maharaja as part of Travancore Railways.
-The railway station is the only such to be built completely in stone without any concrete or steel structure.
-The station is highly modernized.
+The station is a heritage site built by Travancore Maharaja as part of Travancore Railways.
+It is the only railway station to be built completely in stone without any concrete or steel structure.
 Facilities here include several good retiring rooms, a large air-conditioned waiting room, first class lounge, bookstores, shopping arcade and medical center.
 Thiruvananthapuram Central railway station (Q3531123) on Wikidata Thiruvananthapuram Central railway station on Wikipedia

 • 3 Kochuveli railway station.
-Several trains operate from Kochuveli Railway Station to avoid congestion at Central Railway station.
-Kochuveli Railway Station is nearest to International Airport.
+Several trains operate from Kochuveli to avoid congestion at Thiruv Central.
+Kochuveli is nearest to the airport.
 Check at the Railway Enquiry, before you travel by train to ensure a smooth experience.
 Kochuveli Railway Station (Q6424917) on Wikidata Kochuveli railway station on Wikipedia

 By bus